algolia/hackcopter/README.md

 `runCommand` responsibility is to traverse the XML (arsdk-xml) turned into JavaScript object, find the right ids and messages formats and craft buffers.

+While you're reading this very technical piece, wanna go the extra mile?
+What about controlling the drone using your browser?
+What about implementing even more features like taking pictures?
+Go wild here!

 ## If Node.js is not working